 - Chlorothiazide also presents a risk of congenital abnormality and neonatal complications and should be changed to an alternative agent.

-- Women with thalassaemia should be referred to a haematologist for advice, and those with thalassaemia trait discussed with or referred to a haematologist.
+- Women with thalassaemia should be referred to a haematologist for advice and those with thalassaemia trait discussed with or referred to a haematologist.
 They should take 5 mg of folic acid per day from pre-conception through to delivery.

 - Women with thalassaemia are at risk of anaemia, pre-eclampsia, and complications during labour.

 - All women with sickle cell disease should be referred to a haematologist, as they are at risk of sickle cell crises and complications in pregnancy.
 They should be on 5 mg folic acid for life.
+Women who are carriers should be treated as in a normal pregnancy and should receive the normal 0.4 mg dose of folic acid.

 - All women with congenital or acquired heart disease should discuss future pregnancies with a cardiologist.
+Advise women to continue contraception until this discussion has taken place.

 - Statins are contra-indicated in pregnancy and should be stopped prior to conception.

-- Most anti-epileptic drugs (AEDs) are teratogenic although the risk is reduced if used as monotherapy.
+- Most anti-epileptic drugs (AEDs) are teratogenic, although the risk is reduced if used as monotherapy.

 - Referral to a specialist centre is required so that control can be maintained whilst minimising the risk to the fetus.
+Advise women to continue using contraception until discussion with a specialist has taken place.

 - Sodium valproate is associated with a particularly high risk.